 Since it’s the season for giving, why not give your customers a few holiday-themed discounts to encourage spending in your store/online shop?
 The easiest way to theme your offers is to look at Christmas traditions and play on some of these.

 As well as the ever-popular 12 deals of Christmas style offers, you can get super creative with other holiday traditions.
 Why not try a trio of special offers based on gold, frankincense and myrrh?
-We particularly like the idea of an email marketing campaign where customers click a present or cracker and it redirects your customers to a landing page offering them a discount or free next day delivery!
+We particularly like the idea of an email marketing campaign where customers click a present or cracker and it redirects your customers to a landing page offering them a discount, Christmas sales or free next day delivery!

 - Extend Your Shop Opening Hours